-Belleair and Belleview Inn are the perfect jumping off point to explore the northern stretch of this 38-mile linear bike trail that runs from St. Pete to Tarpon Springs.
+Belleair and Belleview Inn are the perfect jumping-off point to explore the northern stretch of this 38-mile linear bike trail that runs from St. Pete to Tarpon Springs.

 The Pinellas Trail – a route along an abandoned rail trail runs from Tarpon Springs 38 miles south to St. Petersburg – is the longest bike trail in Florida and said to be the best in all of the state.
 That’s because, it offers a wide range of riding from picturesque rides through parks and over causeways to full urban riding, allowing cyclists to take in the views of the city.
 It’s also fully integrated into the towns it goes through, meaning the stops along the way are plentiful and easy to access.
-In fact, the trail actually runs right by one of Opal’s newest properties in Belleair, Belleview Inn, where the resort offers bike rentals to take advantage of this gem of a route.
+In fact, the trail actually runs right by one of Opal’s historic hotel in Belleair, Belleview Inn, where the resort offers bike rentals to take advantage of this gem of a route.
 We suggest heading north, where the trail is most scenic, and checking out these stops along the way

 Dunedin Stadium [Dunedin]